tutttuwi/dbdump/README.md

 # :arrow_down:dbdump

-this is management app starter made using spring-boot framework.
+this is dbdump made using spring batch.

 ## :eyes:OVERVIEW